benbalter/benbalter.github.com/_posts/2017-11-28-everything-an-open-source-maintainer-might-need-to-know-about-open-source-licensing.md

 If you found this post helpful, there are two other resources you may be interested in reading:

 * An overview of the best way to handle [copyright notices for open source projects](https://ben.balter.com/2015/06/03/copyright-notices-for-websites-and-open-source-projects/) in e.g., Licenses or the README, and
-* A similar overview of [open source licensing geared towards government attorneys ](https://ben.balter.com/2014/10/08/open-source-licensing-for-government-attorneys/)
+* A similar overview of [open source licensing geared towards government attorneys](https://ben.balter.com/2014/10/08/open-source-licensing-for-government-attorneys/)

 ### That said…

 Be sure to read the [fine print](https://ben.balter.com/fine-print/), both here and elsewhere.
 Each situation is different.
-I've provided a high-level, highly-simplified, highly-generalized overview here for which I'm sure there are countless "well actually"s.
+I've provided a high-level, highly simplified, highly generalized overview here for which I'm sure there are countless "well actually"s.
 If you are making a decision that affects your legal rights, you should really consult a licensed attorney in your state.
 I don't know the specifics of your particular situation, and am not in a position to provide you with legal advice. `</disclaimer>`

-We've done a lot at GitHub to ensure you don't need to be or hire a lawyer just to participate in the open source community, but we're not there yet.
+We've done a lot at GitHub to ensure you don't need to be or hire a lawyer just to participate in the open-source community, but we're not there yet.
 I hope the above overview can help to answer some common questions, but if there's a general open source legal question I didn't answer, [please ask](https://github.com/benbalter/feedback).

 [^1]: In some cases, under what's called the [work for hire doctrine](https://en.wikipedia.org/wiki/Work_for_hire), the developer's employer may be the copyright holder.
 This is true both of work done by a full-time employee, and often of a contractor given a specific task (unless otherwise specified).
 There's also [some nuances when it comes to government-created code](https://ben.balter.com/2014/10/08/open-source-licensing-for-government-attorneys/#publishing-open-source-software).